 This course will teach the fundamentals needed to utilize the ever-increasing power of the GPUs housed in the video cards attached to our computers.
 For years, this capability was limited to the processing of graphics data for presentation to the user.
 With the CUDA and OpenCL frameworks, programmers can develop applications that harness this power directly to search, modify, and quickly analyze large amounts of various types of data.
 Students will be introduced to core concurrent programming principles, along with the specific hardware and software considerations of these frameworks.
 In addition, students will learn canonical algorithms used to perform high-precision mathematics and data transformations.
 Class time will be split between lectures and hands-on exercises.
 There will be two individual projects in both CUDA and OpenCL programming, which will allow students to independently choose demonstrable goals, develop software to achieve those goals, and present the results of their efforts.

 This follow-on course to data structures (e.g., 605.202 Data Structures) provides a survey of computer algorithms, examines fundamental techniques in algorithm design and analysis, and develops problem-solving skills required in all programs of study involving computer science.
 Topics include advanced data structures (red-black and 2-3-4 trees, union-find), algorithm analysis and computational complexity (recurrence relations, big-O notation, introduction to NP-completeness), sorting and searching, design paradigms (divide and conquer, greedy heuristic, dynamic programming), and graph algorithms (depth-first and breadth-first search, minimum spanning trees).
 Advanced topics are selected from among the following: multithreaded algorithms, matrix operations, linear programming, string matching, computational geometry, and approximation algorithms.
+Students will form groups to work on difficult problems and also to present an advanced topic at the end of the term.
 The course will draw on applications from Bioinformatics.
-Prerequisite(s): 605.202 Data Structures or equivalent, and 605.201 Introduction to Programming Using Java or equivalent.
-605.203 Discrete Mathematics or equivalent is recommended.Course Note(s): This course does not satisfy the foundation course requirement for Data Science, Computer Science, or Cybersecurity.
+Prerequisite(s): 605.202 Data Structures or equivalent, and 605.201 Introduction to Programming Using Java or 605.206 Introduction to Programming in Python or equivalent.
+605.203 Discrete Mathematics or equivalent is recommended.Course Note(s): This course does not satisfy the foundation course requirement for Computer Science, Data Science, or Cybersecurity.
 Students can only earn credit for one of 605.620, 605.621, or 685.621.

 This follow-on course to data structures (e.g., 605.202) provides a survey of computer algorithms, examines fundamental techniques in algorithm design and analysis, and develops problem-solving skills required in all programs of study involving computer science.
 Topics include advanced data structures (red-black and 2-3-4 trees, union-find), recursion and mathematical induction, algorithm analysis and computational complexity (recurrence relations, big-O notation, NP-completeness), sorting and searching, design paradigms (divide and conquer, greedy heuristic, dynamic programming, amortized analysis), and graph algorithms (depth-first and breadth-first search, connectivity, minimum spanning trees, network flow).
 Advanced topics are selected from among the following: randomized algorithms, information retrieval, string and pattern matching, and computational geometry.
-Prerequisite(s): 605.202 Data Structures or equivalent.
-605.203 Discrete Mathematics or equivalent is recommended.
+Prerequisite(s): EN.605.202 Data Structures or equivalent.
+EN.605.203 Discrete Mathematics or equivalent is recommended.
 Course Note(s): The required foundation courses may be taken in any order but must be taken before other courses in the degree.
-Students can only earn credit for one of 605.620, 605.621, or 685.621.
+Students can only earn credit for one of EN.605.620, EN.605.621, or EN.685.621.

 The most basic question in mathematics is How many?
 Counting problems arise in diverse areas including discrete probability and the analysis of the run time of algorithms.In this course we present methods for answering enumeration questions exactly and approximately.
 Topics include fundamental counting problems (lists, sets, partitions, and so forth), combinatorial proof, inclusion-exclusion, ordinary and exponential generating functions, group-theory methods, and asymptotics.
 Examples are drawn from areas such as graph theory and block designs.After completing this course students will be practiced in applying the fundamental functions (such as factorial, binomial coefficients, Stirling numbers) and techniques for solving a wide variety of exact enumeration problems as well as notation and methods for approximate counting (asymptotic equality, big-oh and little-oh notation, etc.).Course prerequisite(s): Linear algebraCourse note(s): This course is the same as 625.617 Introduction to Enumerative Combinatorics.